AMERICAN MASTERS: Becoming Helen Keller

-Closing the series’ 35th season, “Becoming Helen Keller” premieres nationwide Tuesday, Oct.
-19, 201 at 9 p.m. on PBS.
-This film is available on demand simultaneously with the broadcast.
+Closing the series’ 35th season, “Becoming Helen Keller” premiered nationwide October 2021 on PBS.

-The film will be available on demand for a limited time after broadcast.
-Extend your viewing window with KPBS Passport, a benefit for members supporting KPBS at $60 or more yearly, using your computer, smartphone, tablet, Roku, AppleTV, Amazon Fire or Chromecast.
+The film is now available on demand with KPBS Passport, a benefit for members supporting KPBS at $60 or more yearly, using your computer, smartphone, tablet, Roku, AppleTV, Amazon Fire or Chromecast.
 Learn how to activate your benefit now.